 You alone can decide on the extent and quality of the educational and research experience gained from your graduate program.
 Your initiative, more than anything else, will dictate how much you will learn and how far and in what direction this training will take you.
 Unlike undergraduate studies, the graduate program is not based entirely on the ability of the student to earn good grades in organized course work.
 You are expected to develop some appreciation for the broad field of NRES, and this will be accomplished through attending seminars, talking with faculty and graduate students who work in other specialties and working closely with the faculty, staff, and other graduate students who work on research related to your interests.
+To help graduate students accomplish this, you must register for and attend the weekly NRES seminar series (NRES 500) each semester, except the one in which you are taking NRES 594 (which includes seminar attendance).
 What you get out of this experience in terms of preparation for a stimulating professional career will largely be determined by what you put into it.
 Always keep in mind that you can never really know what experiences are, the better trained and qualified you will be.

-The schedule of course work you will complete is developed by you and your Advisory Committee, rather than being specifically prescribed.
+The schedule of course work you will complete is developed by you and your Advisory Committee, rather than being specifically prescribed by our graduate program.
 Talk with your adviser and committee about your interests and career goals as you prepare your plan of study so that they can provide you the best advice possible on the courses you should take.
 Remember that a vital part of your graduate education is developing and conducting your research program.
 Bear in mind that as you proceed through your program of study and related activities, all of your interactions with others, particularly with your adviser and committee, are influencing your future letters of recommendation.
 The strength of these recommendations will depend upon you.